 influence of the mother.
-A mother may have a careless husband; she may have a man that is indifferent to the duties of his religion; but if she be a faithful woman herself and exercise proper control, and does have control over her children. she can bring up her children to be faith ful men and women in the Church.
-Go where you will and examine the house-holds of the people, and you will find that the mother's influence is a very wonderful influence, not only upon the children, but upon her husband; but particularly so with her children.
-She can teach her children to pray in early life, and she can instil into them feelings that remain with them desires throughout their life.
+A mother may have a careless husband; she may have a man that is indifferent to the duties of his religion; but if she be a faithful wo-man herself and exercise proper control, and does have control over her children, she can bring up her children to be faithful men and women in the Church. where you will and examine the households of the people, and you will find that the mother's influence is a very wonderful influence, not only upon the children, but upon her husband; but particularly so with her children.
+She can teach her children to pray in early life, and she can instil into them feelings and desires that remain with them throughout their life.
 At least, I myself can testify to this.
 I can see features in my character that are the result of my mother's teaching, although she died when I was quite young.
-Myself and brothers and sisters were left orphans at an early age; but the effect of mother's teaching is visible in all of us, although the younger ones do not remember her scarcely.
-I want to speak a little of my own experience, because it will illustrate the principle upon which I am speaking.
-My mother had a great abhorrence of anything that would lead to intoxication drunkenness, and she impressed upon me this feeling.
-When I was a child she said she hoped I would never touch anything of an intoxicating nature, and I remember that when I was about twelve or thirteen years of age she said to me, "if you will not take anything to drink of an intoxicating nature till you are fifteen.
-I will give you a silver Patent levers were then just coming out, and she bought one and put it aside for me to have when I was fifteen years of age.
+Myself and brothers and sisters were left orphans at an early age; but the effect of mother's teaching is visible in all of us, although the younger ones do not remember her I want to speak a little of my own experience, because it will illustrate the principle upon which I am speaking.
+My mother had a great abhorrence of anything that would lead to intoxication anything that would lead to infoxication or drunkenness, and she impressed upon me this feeling.
+When I was a child she said she hoped I would never touch anything of an intoxicating nature, and I remember that when I was about twelve or thirteen years of age she said to me, 'fif you will not take anything to drink of an intoxicating nature till you of an intoxicating nature till you fifteen, I will give you a silver watch."
+Patent levers were then just coming out, and she bought one and put it aside for me to have when I was fifteen years of age.
 She died, however, before I received the watch; but I got it after her death.
-Now, the impression made upon me by her remarks has been indelible.
+Now, the impression made upon me by her remarks has been indelinle.
 She did not want me to drink tea or coffee either, but to observe the Word of Wisdom.
 I am today at my present age, and I never have drunk tea and coffee.
 I scarcely know the taste of either tea or coffee, and I have never touched tobacco, nor anything intoxicating.
 This is the result, at least to a very great extent, of her teachings, and the impressions she made on my mind concerning articles of this kind.
-Now, I notice that where of this kind.
 Now, I notice that where people have indulged in these habits and then broken off, they are always tempted to resume them under some circumstruces.
-While the smell of coffee is very fragrant to me, I never had the least inclination in my life to taste it; for the appetite was never awakened.
+While the smell of coffee is very tragrant to me, I never had the least inclination in my life to taste it; for the appetite was never awakened.
 The same with liquor and with other things.
-I walk along the street on a frosty morning and if I should happen to be following a man who is smoking a good cigar, the smell of the cigar agreeable to me in the open air; but I never had the least inclination to touch it.
-If I had drunk coffee to any extent, perhaps smoked, I have no doubt my mouth would water for them; but never having had the taste awakened, of course there is no temptation.
+I walk along the street on a frosty morning and if I should happen to be tollowing a man who is smoking a good cigar, the smell of the cigar is agreeable to me in the open air; but I never had the least inclination to touch it.
+If I had drunk coffee to any extent, or perhaps smoked, I have no doubt that when I would smell these things my mouth would water for them; but never having had the taste awakened, of course there is no temptation.